4311 Hall: 103 Years, Two Families

 The Jung Family Legacy

-A pioneering entrepreneur, Ed Joe co-founded a Chinese restaurant called The Mandarin under the Zang Boulevard viaduct.
-In 1940, he married Floy Louise Groom, with whom he had sons Eddie Jr., Richard, and daughters Lynn Sue (Suzi) and Jodi.
+He first gained recognition as co-founder of The Mandarin, a Chinese restaurant located under the Zang Boulevard viaduct.
+In 1940 he married Floy Louise Groom, and together they raised four children: sons Eddie Jr. and Richard, and daughters Lynn Sue (Suzi) and Jodi.

-In the mid-1960s, Ed Joe passed Lincoln Market on to Buck and opened a new venture: Jung’s Oriental Food and Gifts at 2519 Fitzhugh Avenue.
-The store expanded beyond groceries to include Asian decorative and garden items.
-Ed Joe also became a cultural ambassador of sorts, frequently contributing recipes to the Dallas Morning News to introduce Asian cuisine to a wider audience.
+Jung’s eldest son, Buck Jung—who had joined his father in the United States in 1949—helped run the store.
+In the mid-1960s, Ed Joe passed Lincoln Market on to Buck and opened a new venture, Jung’s Oriental Food and Gifts, at 2519 Fitzhugh Avenue.
+The store expanded beyond groceries to include decorative and garden items from across Asia, introducing many Dallas residents to Asian culture and cuisine for the first time.

-In the 1970s, Buck opened Golden Gate Foods, a wholesale operation supplying wonton skins and noodles to restaurants across the area—including clients like TGI Fridays.
-He raised his own family while continuing the family tradition of entrepreneurship.
+The family’s entrepreneurial spirit continued into the next generation.
+In the 1970s, Buck Jung opened Golden Gate Foods, a wholesale business supplying wonton skins and noodles to restaurants across North Texas, including well-known clients such as TGI Fridays.

-Despite living in the U.S. for more than five decades, Ed Joe Jung officially became a U.S. citizen in 1970.
-He passed away in 1982, and Floy followed in 2011.
-Floy left behind a remarkable legacy of 18 grandchildren, 18 great-grandchildren, and 5 great-great-grandchildren.
+Despite living in the United States for more than fifty years, Ed Joe Jung did not officially become a U.S. citizen until 1970.
+He passed away in 1982.

 The Story of Hollow Tile